mpcarl-ibm/crs-docs/pages/crs/crs-api-reference.md

 ##### Sample request

-This requests lists the objects inside the "apiary" bucket.
+This request lists the objects inside the "apiary" bucket.

 ```http
 GET /apiary HTTP/1.1